Table of Contents

 The National Institute of Diabetes and Digestive and Kidney Disease states an estimated 34.2 million people have diabetes, 10.5% of the U.S. population.

-Excessive alcohol use is a significant problem.
+Kidney disease is just one of many consequences associated with excessive alcohol use.
 The 2020 National Survey on Drug Use and Health states that 22% of people aged 12 and older are binge alcohol users, while 6.4% are heavy alcohol users.
 Roughly over 10% had a past-year alcohol use disorder.

 Research published in Diabetes Care indicates the following: